bvjeys/PriceBasket/README.md

 # Prerequisite - Your Windows Environment should have JDK 8+ setup

-# Steps to run the application in Windows Environment:
+# Steps to run the application in Windows Environment using SBT:

 Step 1: Download GitHub Desktop for Windows and install it - https://desktop.github.com/download/